joshgreenwald/copilotbuilder-workshop/README.md

 7. Click **Save**
 8. Edit the copilot you just created
-9. In the *Explain what your Copilot will do and other rules you'd like it to follow* section, add the text from the **recipe copilot rules.txt** file
+9. In the *Explain what your Copilot will do and other rules you'd like it to follow* section, add the text from the **recipe copilot rules.txt** file (found in the Github **Prompts** folder)
 10. Click **Save Prompt**

 ### Database query script

-We will define two scripts:
+Next, we will define two scripts:
 - a helper script with code to connect to a SQL Server database
-- a query script that uses the helper script to execute a SQL query
+- a query script that uses the helper script to execute a SQL query, and pass the results to the *Recipe Maker* copilot.

 For the helper script:

 1. In the navigation menu, select **Scripts**
 2. Click on **Add Script**
 3. Name the script **SQL Helper**
-4. Copy the script from the "SQL Helper.lsp" file into the script textbox
+4. Copy the script from the **SQL Helper.lsp** file (found in the Github **Scripts** folder) into the script textbox
 5. Click **Save**

 For the query script: